sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

       int steps = GetSteps();
       Task t = Task.Run(() =>
       {
-        // I can use the variable ìstepsî here even though I'm in a
+        // I can use the variable ‚Äústeps‚Äù here even though I'm in a
         // different function running on a different thread!
         // Do work
       });